nswarr/awesome-websocket/README.md

 ### You sure it works?

-While the only place this currently has been tested is in Chrome (newish versions) and nodejs.
-There are some QUnit tests available to prove it does (or doesn't) work.
+While the only place this currently has been tested is in Chrome (newish versions) and nodejs, there are some QUnit tests available to prove it does (or doesn't) work.

 ```bash